-These results are far from definitive, due to the limited number of observations for which the data on turnover is available.
-However, the evidence available suggests that firms did make use of the extension in credit without a change in interest rate.
+Downloaded from https://academic.oup.com/restud/article-abstract/81/2/572/1524432 by MIT Libraries user on 22 October 2018 make use of the extension in credit without a change in interest rate.
 This suggests that firms are willing to absorb the additional credit at the rate at which it is offered by the bank.
 We now turn to sales and profit data to assess whether firms' activities are constrained by their limited access to credit.

-5.3 Impact on Revenues, Costs, and Profits
+5.3.
+Impact on revenues, costs, and profits

-Table 7 present evidence on revenues, costs and profits.
+Table 7 present evidence on revenues, costs, and profits.